abhibeats95/parser_n_sortcv/README.md

 # CV Sorting Application

 Welcome to the CV Sorting Application!
 This project uses LangChain to parse and sort CVs based on job descriptions.
 The application employs two parsers: one for parsing job descriptions and another for parsing CVs.
-This is the first commit of the project, providing the foundational functionality to parse and sort documents.
+Currently only the cv parser is committed, it uses LLM to convert resumes of any format into structure JSON format.
+We will be soon delivering the sorting mechanism for resumes based on the given job description
 ## Table of Contents

 - [Features](#features)